-Ideal as a first low-wing trainer and as a terrific everyday sport plane, the Tiger 2 ARF combines docile flight characteristics with the aptitude for super-smooth, exciting aerobatics.
+Ideal as a first low-wing trainer and as a terrific everyday sport plane, the Tiger 60 ARF combines docile flight characteristics with the aptitude for super-smooth, exciting aerobatics.
 This ARF has been designed to keep building time to a minimum; it's 90% pre-built, with a pre-assembled elevator and installed pushrod and wing guide tubes, and it features top-quality American hardware and premium covering.
-And if you choose, the pre-mounted gear blocks make for easy conversion to the optional tail-dragger configuration.
 So read through these instructions, follow them carefully, and you'll soon be flying a tiger that "growls as you grow."
 The better you get the more fun it gives you!